directvt/vtm/doc/ngvt-input-mode.md

 You want to:
 - Track the terminal window size.
-- Get consistent output regardless terminal window size.
+- Get consistent output regardless of terminal window resize.
 - Operate without an allocated TTY.
 - Track every key press and key release.
 - Track application closing and system shutdown.